 Chris Harrison is an astronomer at Newcastle University in the UK, where he primarily studies active galaxies.
-He is interested in making astronomy more engaging and accessible, which led to him co-ordinating the Audible Universe project and directing Audible Universe: Tour of the Solar System.
+He is interested in making astronomy more engaging and accessible, which led to him co-ordinating the Audio Universe project.

 Anita Zanella is an astronomer working at the National Institute for Astrophysics in Padova, Italy, primarily interested in how stars are formed in distant galaxies.
 She is very active in promoting astronomy to the general public and has co-ordinated the work of Audio Universe in Italy.